sbb-design-systems/lyne-components/src/components/sbb-file-selector/readme.md

-The `sbb-file-selector` is a component which allows user to select one or more files from their storage devices.
+The `sbb-file-selector` is a component which allows user to select one or more files from storage devices.

 It has two different display options based on the value of the `variant` property: by default a `sbb-button` is displayed, which mimics the native `<input type="file"/>`.
-Instead, if the property is set to `dropzone`, the `sbb-button` is shown within a "drag & drop" area.
+Instead, if the `variant` property is set to `dropzone`, the `sbb-button` is shown within a "drag & drop" area.
 In this case, it's possible to customize the area's title via the `titleContent` property.
 In both cases, the user interaction can be disabled using the `disabled` property.
 The `error` named slot can be used to display an error message using the `sbb-form-error` component.